pretix/pretix-docs/docs/topics/vouchers.md

  - make sure that voucher holders still get access to a product even if it is sold out
  - make products only visible to voucher holders in your shop

-Vouchers are not to be confused with [gift cards](gift-cards.md), which essentially function like an additional method of payment for your customers.
+Vouchers are not to be confused with [gift cards](gift-cards.md).
+Gift cards essentially function like an additional method of payment for your customers.
+They always represent a fixed amount of money that is subtracted from the total of the order.
+Gift cards can be used across different events and organizers and do not affect the availability and visibility of certain products.

 ## Prerequisites